 Get Ready for Strategic Planning

 So what does it take to be ready for strategic planning?
-Here are a number of personal and corporate culture traits that are critical to productive strategic planning (not necessarily in any order of importance):
+Here are a number of personal and corporate culture traits that are very important to productive strategic planning (not necessarily in any order of importance):

 - Challenge the status-quo